soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 ## Compliance center

-Your new Microsoft 365 compliance center includes Compliance Manager and integrated solutions for classification, data governance, case management, and more.
-You'll have easy access to Sensitivity and Retention labels, Data Loss Prevention reports, Cloud App Security reports, alerts, and compliance policies.
+Your new Microsoft 365 compliance center provides you with a Compliance Score that reflects your overall compliance posture and gives you recommended actions to help you configure settings to meet complex compliance obligations.
+You’ll have easy access to Sensitivity and Retention labels and policies, Data Loss Prevention, Data Governance, eDiscovery, Data Subject Requests (DSRs) case management and Cloud App Security.

 ![Microsoft 365 compliance center](media/m365-compliance-center.png)